andyfry01/andyfry.co/_posts/2021-08-04-multi-step-pt-1.md

 Let's get all the benefits, minimize any technical snags, and make our UX as good as it can be.

-The first stop on the journey is [your tech stack](/multi-step-form-tech-stack/).
-Let's get started!
+The first stop on the journey is the tech stack that we're building the form with.
+Let's get started: [Part one: Your tech stack](/multi-step-form-tech-stack/)

 ## Table of contents: